FuelLabs/fuels-ts/apps/docs/src/guide/creating-a-fuel-dapp/index.md

 ### `./src/components/Contract.tsx`

-This file contains the source code for the 'Contract' tab in the UI.
-This file is where the contract calling logic is implemented.
+This file contains the source code for the 'Contract' tab in the UI, this is where the contract calling logic is implemented.

 ### Dev Environment Setup